Getting Started: Account Setup Walkthrough

-- Click Connect Google Ads in the left-hand menu.
+- Click Google Ads in the top menu.

 - Click the blue button that says “Connect a Google Ads account”.
 This link will take you outside of Lifetimely and prompt you to sign into your Google Ads account, where Google will ask you to verify that you’d like to integrate your account.